taylorbell57/RWDDT_Eureka/README.md

 docker logs rwddt_<planet>_<visit>_<analyst>
 ```

-Open that URL in your browser (from a browser on your laptop connected via port forwarding, or through a web interface if available).
+Look for a block of green text that starts with "Jupyter Lab is starting!" which will then be followed by a URL.
+Open that URL in your browser from a browser on your laptop connected via port forwarding.

 ---